Read about vaccination against COVID-19

 Remember hygiene and keep your distance

 It is still important to use hand disinfectant and keep a distance of two metres wherever possible.
-A face mask is a supplement to the distancing requirement.

 During your visit

 You must follow these rules when you are at the hospital:

 - Use hand disinfectant when you arrive and when you leave the hospital